 Tip: Press the first image to view a high-resolution version, then advance to the next photo using the arrow icons on screen or your keyboard.

 If you're planning your wedding – or you know someone who is – please get in touch.
-I would love to hear all about your wedding plans and discuss how I could chronicle it in beautiful images for you.
+I would love to hear all about your wedding plans and discuss how I could chronicle it in beautiful photographs for you.